 “Tenth Anniversary” shall have the meaning set forth in Section 2.2(c).

 “Third Party Gathering Agreement” shall mean any gathering agreements, other than the Firm Gathering Agreements, entered into by the Company or Administrative Manager on behalf of the Company and any parties for firm or interruptible gathering services on the Lost Creek System.
-Any Gas which ECT or its Affiliates gathers on its own behalf on the Lost Creek System shall only be gathered under an executed Third Party Gathering Agreement between the Company and ECT or its Affiliates.
+Any Gas which ECT, its Affiliates, or its parent companies gather on their own behalf on the Lost Creek System shall only be gathered under an executed Third Party Gathering Agreement between the Company and ECT, its Affiliates, or its parent companies, as applicable.

 “Third Party Revenues” shall mean the revenues attributable to Company’s provision of Non-Equity and Third Party Service.